dbt-labs/docs.getdbt.com/website/docs/faqs/warehouse/sample-profiles.md

 ---
 title: What should my profiles.yml file look like for my warehouse?
-Description: “Go to Profile Set up to see the structure of a profile”
+Description: "Go to Profile Set up to see the structure of a profile"
-sidebar_label: ‘Structure of profile for each warehouse‘
+sidebar_label: 'Structure of profile for each warehouse'
 id: sample-profiles

 ---